This cozy country is known for its high cost of living and generous salaries. But how much do you know about the minimum wage in Switzerland?

 Switzerland is behind many other European countries when it comes to women’s rights and gender equality.
 Swiss women famously didn’t get the vote at the federal level until 1971.
 Although, policy changes are slowly making progress on this issue.
-Switzerland was 18th on the 2020 Global Gender Gap Report by the World Economic Forum – up two spots from 2018.
+Switzerland was 10th on the 2021 Global Gender Gap Report by the World Economic Forum – up eight spots from 2020.

 The gender pay gap is particularly wide in Switzerland compared to other western European countries.
 In Italy, women earn 5% less than men.
 Meanwhile, in Switzerland, women’s paychecks are 19% lower than men’s.
-This means women are being paid approximately CHF 1,512 less per month.
-A report by the Federal Office for Gender Equality reveals that 45.5% of this gap cannot be explained by factors such as professional status, years of service, or qualifications.
-Therefore, the government has concluded that CHF 642 of the wage difference is discriminatory.
+A report by the Federal Office for Gender Equality reveals that 45.4% of this gap cannot be explained by factors such as professional status, years of service, or qualifications.
 In Switzerland’s private sector, the average gender pay gap is 19.6%.
 Women in the public sector earn 18.1% less than men.
 The largest wage gap between men and women is found in eastern Switzerland (11.5%), while the smallest divide is in the Zurich region (7.6%).